mongodb/mongo-kafka/README.md

 exclude (blacklist) any fieldname at the corresponding level.
 A part from that there is support for __'\*\*'__ which can be used at any level to include/exclude the full sub structure (i.e. all nested levels further down in the hierarchy).

+_NOTE: A bunch of more concrete examples of field projections including wildcard pattern matching can be found in a corresponding [test class](https://github.com/hpgrahsl/kafka-connect-mongodb/blob/master/src/test/java/at/grahsl/kafka/connect/mongodb/processor/field/projection/FieldProjectorTest.java)._

 #####Whitelist examples: